paulxiep/portfolio/duck_detection/README.md

 I meant to use this project to show I can work with images, but the task turned out to be too easy
-(and I don't have much more data to improve it further - only 127 train and 30 validaiton images were used).
+(and I don't have much more data to improve it further - only 127 train and 30 validation images were used).

 Tech-wise I only just used most of yolov7 code as is.